vatesfr/xen-orchestra/docs/xoa.md

 ### Manually deployed

-If you connect via SSH or console for the first time without using our [web deploy form](https://xen-orchestra.com/#!/xoa), be aware **there's NO default password set for security reasons**.
+If you connect via SSH or console for the first time without using our [web deploy form](https://xen-orchestra.com/#!/xoa), be aware **there is NO default password set for security reasons**.
 To set it, you need to connect to your host to find the XOA VM UUID (eg via `xe vm-list`).

-Then replace `<UUID>` with the previously find UUID, and `<password>` with your password:
+Next, you can replace `<UUID>` with the UUID you found previously, and `<password>` with your password:

 ```
 xe vm-param-set uuid=<UUID> xenstore-data:vm-data/system-account-xoa-password=<password>